udecode/plate/docs/docs/guides/SlatePlugins.md

 ---
-slug: /SlatePlugins
+slug: /Plate
-title: SlatePlugins
+title: Plate
 ---

-`SlatePlugins` is the core component updating the store, computing the `Slate` props, the `Editable` props and rendering them.
+`Plate` is the core component updating the store, computing the `Slate` props, the `Editable` props and rendering them.

 ## Store updates